 But how do the Cartamundi decks stack up?
 How are they different from the Bicycle decks available from USPCC, and what is their handling like?
 Let's find out in this article, by taking a closer look at some of the Cartamundi decks hitting the market.

-Let's begin by talking about their B9 stock, which is the most common Cartamundi card stock at this point.
-You won't have to look far to find it, and you could introduce yourself to it by means of their Copag 310 range, or some of the wide variety of other decks available in the B9 True Linen finish.
+Let's begin by talking about their True Linen B9 Finish and Superlux stock, which was the most common Cartamundi card stock at the time Cartamundi began actively printing custom decks.
+You won't have to look far to find it, and you could introduce yourself to it by means of their Copag 310 range (NB: newer printings of these decks use the much thinner Slimline stock rather than the original Superlux stock), or some of the wide variety of other decks available in the B9 True Linen finish.
 Examples include Ondrej Psenicka's innovative Butterfly Playing Cards, the stunning Cobra Playing Cards, the Rubik inspired Kubik Playing Cards, and many others.

-The first thing you'll observe is that the playing cards using the B9 card stock make up a deck that is one of the thickest you'll have ever had in your hands.
+The first thing you'll observe is that the playing cards of decks with the True Linen B9 Finish and Superlux card stock make up a deck that is one of the thickest you'll have ever had in your hands.
 Especially for card flourishes, the increased thickness is immediately noticeable.
 But then comes a pleasant surprise: despite this extra thickness, it is a super soft stock.
 In fact, it's so soft that it brings to mind the thin-crush stock from USPCC in terms of how it feels and handles.
 As a result the cards handle perfectly straight out of the box, and you won't need to break them in at all.
 What's more, they also hold up well over time, due to the thickness, they won't quickly show signs of wear.
 This is a welcome attribute, especially when compared with the thin-crush decks from USPCC.
 The USPCC decks feel soft, but this comes at the cost of durability, and they will usually wear much faster than a normal deck.
-But this isn't a problem with Cartamundi's B9 stock, due to the increased thickness.
+But this isn't a problem with Cartamundi's Superlux stock, due to the increased thickness.

 Finally, Cartamundi's playing cards appear to have a smoother cut and cleaner edges than what you typically see in a USPCC deck.
 The overall result makes these cards a joy to handle.
 Some testimonials from big names in cardistry and magic confirm that I'm not alone in my enthusiasm for this card stock.
 Magician Shin Lim says "The B9 finish is soft, durable, and feels great in the hands."
 Magician Daniel Madison's comment is: "Arguably one of the finest finishes that I’ve experienced.
 I have no doubt that these will be the deck-of-choice for all future card-makers – including myself!”
 And noted cardist Jaspas Deck remarks: "“Angel feathers in card form.
 These cards feel great."